 The enquiry is explicit to that instance.
 You cannot then add the user’s details to your marketing database unless they have explicitly agreed to it using a separate check box.

 11. Connected Email

-While not strictly website-related, all email services and the storage of email from all with whom you are connected, must be stored in accordance with DPA (Data Protection Act) & GDPR guidelines.
-In short, make sure you store your email data securely, use good anti-virus applications and archive and delete unnecessary email completely.
-And have a Data Retention policy – a statement by which your organization follows in terms of how you store data and for how long before it is deleted.
+While not strictly website-related, all email services and the storage of email from all with whom you are connected must be stored in accordance with DPA (Data Protection Act) & GDPR guidelines.
+In short, make sure you store your email data securely, use good anti-virus applications and archive and delete unnecessary emails completely.
+And have a Data Retention policy – a statement by your organization follows in terms of how you store data and for how long before it is deleted.

 12. Social Media Account Connection